 Freelancers and self-employed sole traders starting a business, UK

 You can become a sole trader if you want to start a UK business and run it as an individual.
-You can do this by setting up a business that you will then be ‘trading as’ or simply by operating as self-employed in the UK.
-You can keep all of your business profits but will need to make your own arrangements to pay tax and National Insurance.
+To do this, set up a business that you then trade as or simply by operating as a freelancer in the UK.
+You can keep all of your business profits but make your own arrangements to pay tax and National Insurance.
 You are personally liable for all business debts.

 Foreign companies registered in the UK